Navigating the college admissions process, especially the college essay

 4. Does your student use active voice throughout the entire essay?

 Example of Passive Voice: Your car has been scratched.
-Example of Active Voice: I have scratched your car.

 5. Are there any clichés?